kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>So yes, developers have a lot of job options right now and companies are saving money.
 But the tragedy of Covid-19 is the reason for this.</p>

-<p>I'm thankful to have these options but I wouldn't have them if Covid had never happened.
-I'd prefer to not have these options.</p>
+<p>I'm thankful to have these options and it seems that Covid cases are shrinking in general.
+But I wouldn't have these options if Covid had never happened: I'd prefer to not have these options.</p>

+<p><i>A few days before I published this post, <a href="https://www.reuters.com/technology/google-mandates-workers-back-silicon-valley-other-offices-april-4-2022-03-02/">Google announced they were scaling back their fully remote policy and moving to hybrid one</a>.
+So 100% remote work may trend doen for web developers.</i></p>
 </li>

 <li class="post__list-item">